Castel Gandolfo from Rome: how to visit, tours, things to do...

 Piazza della Libertà is also home to the beautiful Bernini Fountain and the world's first post box, or so the locals say.

-Enjoy an exquisite wine tasting session
+Take the opportunity for an exquisite wine tasting

 The Castelli Romani area, where Castel Gandolfo is located, is famous for its famous wines and while you are there you should definitely take the opportunity to do a little wine tasting.